monsoonmaelstrom/book2/book2.md

 “Fuck,” I mutter.
 “I went to see my mother and then…”

-“You were already in the wagon unconscious when I woke up.
+“You were already in the wagon, unconscious, when I woke up.
 I was headed to the market.
 There was a smoke cloud and then nothing.”

 “How long has it been?”
 I try to move but I can’t.
 I’m well and firmly trussed.